jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) after the date on which the relevant transaction is settled, it is found by the supplier of the goods or the Commissioner that section 11(1)﻿(mb) does not apply; and
   (c) the recipient of the goods did not provide the supplier with correct or sufficient information under section 78F to enable the supplier to determine whether the supply should be zero-rated.
 (23B) The recipient of the supply of the goods referred to in subsection (23) is treated as if they were a supplier making, on the date on which the error referred to in subsection (23)﻿(b) is found, a taxable supply of the goods.
+(23C) Subsection (23D) applies if—
+  (a) section 11(1)﻿(mc) is treated as applying to a taxable supply of goods and services in a return provided by the supplier; and
+  (b) after the date on which the supply is made, the recipient or the Commissioner finds that section 11(1)﻿(mc) does not apply.
+(23D) The recipient of the supply of the goods and services referred to in subsection (23C) is treated as if they were a supplier making a taxable supply of the goods and services on the date on which the error referred to in subsection (23C)﻿(b) is found.
+(23E) Subsection (23F) applies if—
+  (a) section 11(1)﻿(md) is treated as applying to a taxable supply of goods and services in a return provided by the supplier; and
+  (b) after the date on which the supply is made, the supplier or the Commissioner finds that section 11(1)﻿(md) does not apply; and
+  (c) the recipient of the goods and services did not provide the supplier with correct or sufficient information under section 78FB to enable the supplier to determine whether the supply should be zero-rated.
+(23F) The recipient of the supply of the goods and services referred to in subsection (23E) is treated as if they were a supplier making a taxable supply of the goods and services on the date on which the error referred to in subsection (23E)﻿(b) is found.
 (24) If a supply that wholly or partly consists of land is made, and the supply includes the provision of services, the supply of the services is treated as a supply of goods for the purposes of section 11(1)﻿(mb).
 (24B) If a registered person claims a deduction in accordance with section 20(3) and (3K) for supplies of goods and services used in the course or furtherance of an activity that is not a taxable activity, and does not make an election under section 20(3KB) in relation to the activity before making a supply of goods and services used in the course or furtherance of the activity, the supply is a taxable supply.
 (25) For the purposes of this Act, an amount charged for the late payment of an account is treated as being consideration for a supply of services in the course or furtherance of a taxable activity, whether the amount is described as a fee, penalty, or other charge.
 But this subsection does not apply to the extent to which the amount is penalty or default interest, or a charge in the nature of penalty or default interest, that is imposed under—